-The magazine MultiLingual is our flagship product.
-We are pleased to report that our readership has doubled over the past five years.
-Originating as a buyer’s guide in 1987, the magazine is distributed in print and digital format nine times a year (eight issues plus an annual Resource Directory) to readers in 93 countries.
-We cover topics ranging from technical internationalization to project management to language histories in industries as varied as medical devices and games.
-We review new products and books and give you the latest news and opinions.
+The magazine MultiLingual (ISSN 1523-0309) originated as a buyer’s guide in 1987 and is distributed in print and digital format six times a year to 40,000 readers in 109 countries.
+It covers topics ranging from technical internationalization to project management to language histories in industries as varied as medical devices and games.
+It contains reviews of new products and books and gives you the latest news and opinions.

 Digital versions of the magazine dating from 2006 onward are available online for subscribers.